Skip to content

 9. Food supplement

-Notice: This article is not intended to replace medical advice, but merely to provide general information about folic acid.
+Notice: This article is not a substitute for medical advice, but merely provides general information about folic acid.
 Please consult your doctor if you feel unwell or want to prevent health problems with medical care.

 Synonyms: Folate, vitamin B9, vitamin B11, vitamin M